sc0ttj/component/README.md

 ctx.camera(xCenter, yCenter, scale, rotation)
 ```

-- `xCenter` and `yCenter` are the x,y points you want the centre of the camera to "look at" or "focus on"
+- `xCenter` and `yCenter` are the x,y points you want the centre of the camera to "look at"
 - `scale` 1 = 100%, 2 = 200%, etc
 - `rotation` is in degrees

-### Chroma key (green screen effect)
+#### Chroma key (green screen effect)

 ```js
 ctx.chromaKey(tolerance, color)
 ```

-Converts all pixels of the given colour (default green), within the given tolerance levels, to transparent pixels.
+Converts all pixels of matching `colour` (default green), within the tolerance levels, to transparent pixels.

 - `tolerance` is optional, defaults to `150`
 - `color` is an optional array containing RGB values, defaults to `[0,255,0]` (green)